jveverka/iam-service/docs/IAM-user-manual/01a-standalone-server-config.md

       default-admin-email: admin@email.com
       enable-client-credentials-flow: true
   ```
 * Start __iam-service__ as standalone server.
-You can skip this step if you would like to used iam-service as docker container.
+You can skip this step if you would like to use *iam-service* in docker container.
   ```
   java -Xms32m -Xmx128m -jar iam-service-2.4.1-RELEASE.jar \
     --spring.config.location=file:application.yml